devschooldevops/02_linux/5_service_management.md

 ## Practice
 - Show some info in sshd.
 - Disable firewalld.service, show info on it.
+- Make the jar in the project a daemon.
+Open your browser on http://localhost:8080
 - (Optional) Install and start apache server, show some info.

 ```Linux is user-friendly, but it's just very selective about who its frieds are.```